As with any piece of software, WordPress is prone to get hacked or crashing when you expect it the least.

-It’s mandatory to have a cloud storage to prevent losing your WordPress due to hardware failure.
-Cloud storage services like Dropbox and Google Drive are built to replicate storage so you never lose your files.
+It’s mandatory to have an option to upload the backup to cloud storage to prevent losing your WordPress due to hardware failure.
+Cloud storage services like Dropbox and Google Drive are built to replicate storage, so you never lose your files.

 Scheduling backups help get you the closest website version before it crashes.
-When done manually, website owners are unlikely to commit to set the backup periodically and risk having to rebuilt their website using a much older version.
+When done manually, website owners are unlikely to commit to setting the backup periodically and risk rebuilding their website using a much older version.

 Quick to deploy when needed

 Some basic backup scripts will manually zip the website files and dump your WordPress database.
-The restoring process can be tedious in case you happen to change hosts or if your database is too large to be imported at once.
+The restoring process can be tedious if you change hosts or your database is too large to be imported at once.

-Thus the need for a one-click backup-and-deploy solution to avoid people all the headache related to manual backups.
+Thus, a one-click backup-and-deploy solution is better to avoid all the headaches related to manual backups.

 When dealing with backup services (not plugins), you are likely to have a limit on how many archives you can store on their servers.

 Ideally, the longer, the better.
 But you can settle for at least three months’ worth of backup.